 7. Look at historical holiday shopping data.

-All that said, there may still be some similarities between this year’s shopping trends and those before.
-Start by taking a look at your CRM data on previous holiday/Black Friday/Cyber Monday shoppers.
+All that said, there may still be some similarities between this year’s online shopping trends and those from years past.
+Start by taking a look at your CRM data on previous Black Friday/Cyber Monday shoppers.

 Remember, a prospective buyer looks different during the holidays than the rest of the year.
 Use the demographic data from previous buyers to build a seed audience and remarket to them for repeat purchases.
 You can also create a lookalike audience from the same data for new customer acquisition during this period.